-Pre-order the A New Kind of Science Twentieth Anniversary Collection on
+Pre-order the A New Kind of Science 20th Anniversary Limited Edition Boxed Set on

 When Stephen Wolfram's groundbreaking A New Kind of Science was published in 2002, its exploration and analysis of the computational universe of simple programs launched a scientific revolution.
 Twenty years later, the ideas and results of the book have found countless applications across science, technology and elsewhere—including the recent Wolfram Physics Project and its breakthrough in fundamental physics—and the book has indeed spawned what can only be described as a new kind of science.